Clerks (film): Plot

-Jay and Silent Bob, a pair of drug dealers who spend their time loitering outside the store, invite Dante to party with them after hours, but Dante declines, considering the various seedy characters the two usually attract.
-Aware of Dante's problems, Silent Bob tersely convinces him that he really loves Veronica, but Randal has already confessed the previous events to her, prompting a furious Veronica to dramatically dump Dante.
-Dante then finally loses his temper and fights Randal, trashing the Quick Stop.
+Drug dealers Jay and Silent Bob enter the Quick Stop to shoplift and unsuccessfully invite Dante to party with them after hours.
+Aware of Dante's problems, Silent Bob tersely reasons that he truly loves Veronica.
+However, Randal reveals he has already confessed the previous events to her, and she furiously and dramatically dumps Dante.
+Upset and furious, Dante brawls with Randal, trashing the Quick Stop in the process.